kevinmeyer1/ScrubHub/README.md

 Sign in with what ever user you created (default is Kevin kevin11 as per the database.txt thing)

 it should pop up with one entry being chegg and some other information

-## Comments

-Thats the basic bare bones functionality of the website.
-Theres no CSS and the html is extremely ugly.
-You can sign up and itll create a new user and a new table for that user however there wont be any data in it unless you add it through mysql workbench.
-Theres a tiny bit of error handling but not a log so I'm sure you can probably break it.
-If it does break, CTRL+c the console and just run 'flask run' again then itll start.